TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Experiment

 \textbf{Token Usage in Inference} \quad In terms of token usage, TodyComm achieves comparable efficiency to AgentPrune, both of which are more token-efficient than the other baselines.
 AgentPrune starts from a complete graph and prunes edges at fixed training intervals.
-To maximize its performance, we set the pruning interval to 1 during training.
-TodyComm, in contrast, constructs dense communication graphs only after identifying reliable agents, leading to similar token usage.
-Averaging accuracy and token consumption across all the five benchmarks, Table~\ref{tab:average_results_main_result} further confirms that TodyComm achieves the best overall performance in both task accuracy and token efficiency in a dynamically adversarial setting.
+To optimize its performance, we set the pruning interval to one during training.
+TodyComm, in contrast, tends to avoid connectivity with adversarial agents, leading to similar token usage.
+Averaging accuracy and token consumption across all the five benchmarks, Table~\ref{tab:average_results_main_result} further confirms that TodyComm achieves the best overall performance in both task accuracy and token efficiency.

-\textbf{Adversary Detection} \quad The participation indicator $a^t_i$ can be naturally used to detect adversaries.
-Methods such as G-Safeguard and BlindGuard primarily optimize detection accuracy (ADAcc) rather than task performance.
-Table~\ref{tab:agent_detection_acc} details the ADAcc for TodyComm on all benchmarks, where the average exceeds 85\%.
-We noted that TodyComm achieved higher \textit{test} ADAcc than G-Safeguard across most settings on MMLU, with improvements of $\uparrow7.17\%$ for attack rates $<50\%$, $\uparrow19.63\%$ for $=50\%$, and $\uparrow3.74\%$ for $>50\%$.
-Although both methods are tested on graphs with dynamically changing topology, G-Safeguard is trained on graphs that remain invariant across all rounds, since the algorithm itself does not address how the graph should be updated during training.

-Figure~\ref{fig:g-safeguard} presents the training and evaluation curves of ADAcc for G-Safeguard.
-We spared the comparison with BlindGuard, because it does not even have access to the adversary labeling while G-Safeguard has access.
+\textbf{Training Efficiency and Token usage} \quad Table~\ref{tab:training_efficiency} records accuracy and token usage at both the performance parity point and the peak point, where the performance parity point is defined as the point at which TodyComm rapidly converges to near-peak accuracy, after which further improvement becomes slow and marginal.
+Across all three attack rates and four benchmarks, the performance of TodyComm at its parity point already surpasses the peak accuracy of both baselines while consuming fewer training tokens.
+Figure~\ref{fig:training_efficiency} further confirms this advantage, showing that TodyComm achieves higher accuracy gain per million training tokens compared to GDesigner and AgentPrune.